February 24 - March 15, 2022

 Most days consist of early mornings, game drives on uneven roads, and full days in nature that require good energy levels.
 Most walking is optional and around lodge grounds between game drives.
 Transportation between locations range between four and nine hours.
 Please contact us if you have any health concerns that may make this trip challenging.

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Delhi, India (DEL) on February 26.
+If you are arriving from our Nepal trip, see the Flights section in its itinerary for arrival information.
 Depart from Delhi, India (DEL) on March 14.